(I may earn a small commission from the products mentioned in this post.)

 I put TKR off for almost twenty years after the surgeon I saw in my late forties told me it would be necessary.
 After an extensive evaluation he simply told me to return for a TKR when the pain became too severe to live with.

 I was in my mid twenties when I first hurt my knee in a city league basketball game.
 I knew right away when I landed on the knee that something wasn’t right.
 I left the gym immediately and went home.

 After a restless night’s sleep I called in sick to work and made an appointment to see my primary care doctor.
-He drained the fluid and told me it could be a cartilage tear but time would tell.
+He drained the fluid from my knee and told me it could be a cartilage tear but time would tell.
 Soon after I had my first of two knee surgeries.

 The second surgery temporarily fixed my problem and I was able to continue my previous activities.
 From that point on until my sixties I began to favor the knee and adjust the way I used the knee in activities.

-When playing basketball, no more jumping off or landing on my right knee.
-I did all the rebounding and landing with the majority of weight on my left knee.
-I was a poor defender on my right side so I had to overplay offense players hoping they would go to my left.
+When playing basketball, no more jumping off or landing on my right leg (knee).
+I did all the rebounding and landing with the majority of weight on my left leg (knee).
+I was a poor defender on my right side so I had to overplay opponents to one side hoping they would go to my left.

 When playing softball (shortstop) my range diminished and I started cheating to where I thought the ball would be hit before it was pitched.
 At bat I no longer could push off and torque with my back foot so I hit off the front foot and used my arms more.